spree/spree/guides/content/integration/messages/notification_messages.md

 Use this Message type to indicate that a Service was unable to perform the requested action.
 Typically this is a validation problem with the service or some other type of permanent failure.
 For example, a shipment is being requested to a country that is not eligible for shipping by the carrier.
 Use `notification:error` messages when no amount of retrying will change the outcome and its time to notify someone in charge of troubleshooting problems with the store.

 !!!
 Do not use this message for exceptional situations such as the inability to connect to a third party server.
-Those types of exceptions are considered [Failures](TODO) and should be handled by returning a `5XX` error code instead.
+Those types of exceptions are considered [Failures]() and should be handled by returning a `5XX` error code instead.
 !!!

+$$$
+Fix the link above
+$$$

 <pre class="headers"><code>notification:error</code></pre>
 ```json